 8. Protect Sensitive Information

-If you are sharing your screen while presenting to the other meeting attendees, make sure that only intended content is seen.
-Before you launch a video conference, close unnecessary tabs from your browser window and other apps you’ve been working on.
-When sharing your full desktop, searching in the browser’s address bar could summon up potentially embarrassing auto-complete results.
-Launching a fresh browser window and preparing ahead of time will help keep sensitive or potentially embarrassing information confidential.
+If you share your screen while presenting to the other meeting attendees, ensure that only the intended content is seen.
+Before launching a video conference, close unnecessary tabs in your browser window and other apps you’ve worked on.
+Searching in the browser’s address bar could summon up potentially embarrassing auto-complete results when sharing your whole desktop.
+Launching a new browser window and preparing ahead of time will help keep sensitive or potentially embarrassing information confidential.

-For extra control of what participants see during your presentation, choose the option to screen share only one screen or one app (i.e. only a Powerpoint presentation) instead of your full desktop.
-This way the focus is on you and your presentation, not on anything that will distract from your message.
+For extra control of what participants see during your presentation, choose the option to screen share only one screen or one app (i.e., only a Powerpoint presentation) instead of your entire desktop.
+This way, the focus is on you and your presentation, not on anything that will distract from your message.

 9. Plan an Effective Wrap-Up

-At the end of the meeting, don’t just log off and move on with your day.
+For the last of the nine rules of virtual meeting etiquette, don’t just log off and move on with your day as soon as the meeting ends.
 Instead, end with a quick recap providing decisions made and actions agreed on.
 In addition, let everyone know what to expect next, such as:

-- That you’ll send out meeting minutes and a link to the conference recording.
+- You’ll send meeting minutes and a link to the conference recording.

-- You’ll follow up with answers to questions that you weren’t able to provide during the meeting.
+- You’ll follow up with answers to questions you couldn’t provide during the meeting.

-- You’ll make arrangements for the next video chat follow-up.
+- You’ll make arrangements for the subsequent video chat follow-up.

-And of course, thank everyone for their time.
+And, of course, thank everyone for their time.
 A successful online meeting requires active participation by every attendee.
-Show your appreciation for their efforts by saying thank you before closing down the line.
+Please show appreciation for their efforts by saying thank you before ending the call.

-Online/ Virtual meetings and video conferences are an efficient means of communication and invaluable methods for bringing people together.
-But without preparation and processes intended to make them as effective as possible, they risk wasting participants’ time without actually achieving anything of value.
+Online/virtual meetings and video conferences are efficient communication and invaluable methods for bringing people together.
+However, without preparation and processes intended to make them as effective as possible, they risk wasting participants’ time without actually achieving anything of value.

-Follow these 9 Rules of Virtual Meeting Etiquette tips during your next meeting, and hold your team members to these same standards.
-By elevating your online meeting experience, you can ensure your next call runs smoothly and remains productive for everyone involved.
+Follow these nine rules of virtual meeting etiquette during your next meeting, and hold your team members to these standards.
+Elevating your online meeting experience ensures your next call runs smoothly and remains productive for everyone involved.

-For more information on how to work effectively outside of your office please read – Coronavirus COVID-19 (Are you Prepared?)
+For more information on how to work effectively outside your office, please read – Coronavirus COVID-19 (Are you Prepared?)